Passive-Aggressive Personality? How To Know If Your Partner Has One

 The term passive-aggressive personality relates to a person who conceals their aggressive or angry tendencies.

 Instead of showing they are upset with or not approving of something, they will outwardly indicate that they are okay with it.

-They will harbor resentments or have negative feelings that will go unexpressed.
-They will behave in ways that contradict what they have said or have agreed to, usually causing great frustration to their partner or spouse.
+They tend to harbor resentments or have negative feelings that go unexpressed.
+They can behave in ways that contradict what they have said or have agreed to, often causing great frustration to their partner.

 Passive-aggressiveness is a type of defense mechanism for people who find it too difficult to simply confront things they disagree with or don’t like for fear of being disliked or disapproved of.

 How Does Someone Become Passive-Aggressive?

 As with many styles of behavior, it is thought that passive-aggressive behavior develops early in a person’s life.

-In a healthy household, a child’s parents would allow him to express feelings of assertiveness or anger.
-They would help him understand these strong feelings and learn how to express them appropriately.
+In a healthy household, a child would be allowed to express feelings of assertiveness or anger.
+Ideally, his parents would help him understand these strong feelings and learn how to express them appropriately.

-The parent’s objective would be for the child to assert his thoughts and feelings, while showing respect for other people’s thoughts and feelings as well.
+The parenting objective would be for the child to express his feelings, while showing respect for other people’s thoughts and feelings as well.

-If a child grew up in a family that did not attach much value to his basic needs and wants, his impulse to express his true feelings would tend to be suppressed.
+If a child grew up in a family that did not attach much value to his basic needs, was abusive, in turmoil, had to face serious crisis, or was broken by divorce or substance abuse, self expression might get suppressed.

-Likewise, if a child is mocked or accused of being selfish when he does express himself , then he learns that it is not acceptable for him to want or need things.
+Likewise, if a child is mocked or accused of being selfish when he does express himself , he learns that it is not acceptable for him to want or need things.

 Instead, the child suppresses his needs and passively accepts whatever he believes his parents want.
 His needs are still there but hidden, and he resents his parents for making him hide them.

 Of course this method of dealing with repressed feelings becomes highly dysfunctional when the child grows to adulthood and partners with someone.